mihoo/KinectTrackingApplication/bin/README.txt

 ########## KINECTA - KINECT TRACKING APPLICATION ##########

-Application for motion tracking via KinectSensor - including hand, skeleton and object tracking.
-Hand and skeleton tracking base on the ofxOpenNI wrapper (by Matthew Gingold, http://gingold.com.au).
-Object Tracking bases on blob tracking via the ofxOpenCv wrapper.
-KinectA provides a clearly arranged interface with multiple configuration.
+KinectA is an application for motion tracking via KinectSensor - including hand, skeleton and object tracking.
+It provides a clearly arranged interface with multiple configuration.
 Simple save and load functionalities are available for modifiable XML-files.
 Tracked information can be send via OSC to other hard- and software.
-It has been built with openFrameworks (http://www.openframeworks.cc).

 Download the project folder on github (https://github.com/mihoo/KinectTrackingApplication).
-Download application under http://www.mihoo.de/kinecta.html
+Download the compiled application under http://www.mihoo.de/kinecta.html

+KinectA - Kinect Tracking Application / Copyright (C) 2011-2012  Michaela Honauer a.k.a. mihoo (http://www.mihoo.de/)
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+C++ FRAMEWORK AND ADD-ONS

+KinectA has been built with openFrameworks (http://www.openframeworks.cc).
+Hand and skeleton tracking base on the ofxOpenNI wrapper (by Matthew Gingold, http://gingold.com.au).
+Object Tracking bases on blob tracking via the ofxOpenCv core add-on.
+The interface has been designed with the ofxGui extension (by alphakana/ Stefan Kirch).
+The XML functionalities base on the ofxXmlSettings core add-on (by Lee Thomason, www.grinninglizard.com) and the OSC communication has been built with the ofxOsc core add-on (by Damian Stewart).